YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-FUT hair transplant, also called follicular unit transplantation or strip surgery, is one of the older donor-harvesting methods in hair restoration.
+FUT hair transplant, also called follicular unit transplantation or strip surgery, is one of the older donor harvesting methods in hair restoration.
 In this technique, a narrow strip of scalp is removed from the donor area, and that strip is then dissected under magnification into individual follicular unit grafts.
 Those grafts are later implanted into the recipient area in a similar way to other hair transplant methods.

 In my own practice, FUT is not the method I usually prefer for most modern hair transplant patients.

-I work mainly with FUE (Sapphire FUE) because they fit better with how I think about donor protection, short-hair flexibility, and long-term planning.
+I work mainly with FUE and Sapphire FUE because these approaches fit better with how I think about donor protection, short hair flexibility, and long-term planning.
+As a hair transplant surgeon, I usually choose methods that avoid a linear scar whenever possible.

 That doesn’t mean FUT should be dismissed carelessly.